captpikachu/ps3/README.md

 number of accepted 3;
 tried not accepted 3;
 not tried 2;
-knew that cat fox solution will give TLE so submitted brute force only
+knew that cat fox solution will give TLE still wrote the code as I can't think of another solution